chauhang/mlflow-torchserve-1/README.md

 ```

 ### Update deployment
-Update API is used to increase the number of workers or set a model as default version.
+Update API can used to modify the configuration parameters such as number of workers, version etc., of an already deployed model.
 TorchServe will make sure the user experience is seamless while changing the model in a live environment.

 ##### CLI